 “His badass-ness just rubs off on all of us,” said Union Craft Brewing co-founder Kevin Blodger.
 His fellow co-founder, Adam Benesch, is one of Henry’s 16 grandchildren.

 Sounds like a fascinating person with a lot of stories to tell.
 The brewery has declared January 19th as “Zay Day” and thrown a big birthday bash at the brewery.
-Join me in wishing Zadie a very happy 100th birthday, with a beer, a cigar, or bourbon.
+Join me in drinking a toast to Zadie with a beer, a cigar, or bourbon.